 Do you accept insurance?

 We do not accept insurance as a form of payment.
 Upon request, we can provide a superbill or billing statement that you can send to your insurance company for possible reimbursement.
 Please note that reimbursement from your insurer is not guaranteed.
 We suggest that you contact your insurer before beginning the process.
+A Good Faith Estimate under the No Surprise Act (H.R.
+133) will be provided upon request or at the time of registration for services.

 What are your fees?